Nextcloud Data Leak Puts 367,000 Staff and Client Records at Risk — Here’s What Happened

 What Happened?

-According to Cybernews, Nextcloud — a German company behind cloud and workplace software — left 367,000 internal records publicly accessible.
+According to Cybernews, Nextcloud — a German company behind cloud and workplace software — left 367,000 internal records publicly accessible after a hosting misconfiguration.

 Researchers found the database on May 18, 2026.
 It held nearly 8GB of data, including information linked to Nextcloud staff and client companies.